bullhorn/rest-api-docs/source/includes/_entity.md

 An API user can use HTTP PUT requests to create new Effective Dated Entities much like normal entities.
 The URL looks the same as GET request URL, but without the last path element containing an entity ID.
 Place the data comprising the new entity to be inserted in JSON format in the request body.

 All Effective Dated Entities have a required effectiveDate field.
-The effectiveEndDate and viewableStartDate fields are calculated based what Versions exist on this Root entity.
+The effectiveEndDate and viewableStartDate fields are calculated based on what Versions exist on this Root entity.

-One key difference between Effective Dated Entities and normal entities is that Effective Data Entities return both a changedEntityId and changedVersionId in the response.
-This is because an update to an Effective Data Entity involves two entities - the Location(container) and the LocationVersion
+One key difference between Effective Dated Entities and normal entities is that Effective Dated Entities return both a changedEntityId and changedVersionId in the response.
+This is because an update to an Effective Dated Entity involves two entities - the Location(container/Root) and the LocationVersion.

 ``` shell
 curl -X PUT \